Aalto-CFD/DLBFoam/README.md

 # Foam-Aalto: LoadBalancedChemistryModel
 ![OpenFOAM 8](https://img.shields.io/badge/OpenFOAM-8-brightgreen)

-An OpenFOAM chemistry model introducing dynamic load balancing for chemistry calculation in parallel simulations.
+An OpenFOAM chemistry model introducing dynamic load balancing and a zonal reference mapping filter for chemistry calculation in parallel simulations.

 ## Why do I need this?